cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 New:
 - AI no longer builds with all WarFactories at the same time.
 It's using primary factory now and can switch between them.
 (Like Humans)
   (This also gives a huge performance boost for the engine that fixes the cannot build issue for human in late games!!!)
-  For those who want the old cheating AI.
-This option can be enabled/disabled in the .ini file.

 Fixed/Changed/Improved: